 In accordance with the Act on Promotion, etc. of Recycling Plastic-Related Resources (Plastic Resource Recycling Promotion Act) which took effect in April 2022, we publicly release figures about our emissions performance for industrial waste comprised of plastic products during the previous fiscal year as part of our duty as a waste-generating business.

-In FY2023, two companies in the HEPCO Group were categorized as large waste-generating businesses (generating 250 tons or more during the preceding fiscal year).
-In line with the HEPCO Group FY2024 targets, we will contribute to promoting plastic recycling in Japan.
+In FY2024, two companies in the HEPCO Group were categorized as large waste-generating businesses (generating 250 tons or more during the preceding fiscal year).
+In line with the HEPCO Group environmental target, we will contribute to promoting plastic recycling in Japan.

 ---|---|---|